Wereldmuseum Rotterdam

 Description

-The collection of the Museum of Geology and Ethnology initially consisted of all kinds of donations from sailors, traders and military personnel, among others.
-The donation of the collection of Javanese batiked canvases and other items by Elie van Rijckevorsel, who later also took a seat on the Advisory Board of the museum, served as an encouragement to the municipality of Rotterdam to establish the ethnographic museum.
-From the beginning of the twentieth century there was, under the notion of the upcoming science of anthropology, more structured collecting.
-This included the organization of collecting trips.
-Much focus was given to the cultures on New Guinea.
+The collection of the Museum voor Land- en Volkenkunde initially comprised a wide variety of donations from traders and naval and military personnel, among others.
+The donation in the late 19th century of the collection of Javanese batik textiles and other items by Elie van Rijckevorsel, who later also took a seat on the Advisory Board of the museum, served as one of the initial encouragements to the municipality of Rotterdam to establish the ethnographic museum.
+From the beginning of the twentieth century collection activities became more structured in accordance with the notion of the upcoming science of anthropology, for example through the organisation of collecting trips.
+Much attention was focused on the cultures of New Guinea.

-It was not until 1961 that the Museum of Ethnology and the Maritiem Museum Prins Hendrik continued separately.
-Today, these are still separate municipal museums, but since the 1980s the collections of both museums are stored in the same depot.
-Since May 2017, the Wereldmuseum Rotterdam became part of the National Museum of World Cultures (NMVW) association.
-Since 2023, all museums within the NMVW continued under the name Wereldmuseum.
-The name of the museum in Rotterdam was thus specified to Wereldmuseum Rotterdam.
+It was not until 1961 that the Museum voor Land- en Volkenkunde and the Maritiem Museum Prins Hendrik continued as separate entities.
+Today they are still separate municipal museums, although the collections of both museums have been stored in the same depot since the 1980s.
+In May 2017 the Wereldmuseum Rotterdam established a partnership with the National Museum of World Cultures (NMVW) foundation, which manages the various ‘Wereldmuseums’ in the Netherlands.
+The museum's collection, however, is still owned by the municipality of Rotterdam.
+As of 2023 all museums within the NMVW continue under the name of Wereldmuseum, with the museum in Rotterdam thus becoming Wereldmuseum Rotterdam.

 Provenance research

-The collection of the Wereldmuseum Rotterdam is accessible via the Datahub and the collection website of the Wereldmuseum, the collection of the Wereldmuseum can be identified by the attribute 'WM'.
-Specific questions regarding the collection of the Wereldmuseum Rotterdam can be asked through <collectieinfo@wereldmuseum.nl>.
+The collection of the Wereldmuseum Rotterdam is accessible via the Datahub and the collection website of the Wereldmuseum; the collection of the Wereldmuseum can be identified by the attribute 'WM'.
+Specific questions regarding the collection of the Wereldmuseum Rotterdam can be asked through collectieinfo@wereldmuseum.nl.

 The photograph collection of the Wereldmuseum Rotterdam has been transferred to the Nederlands Fotomuseum.
 You can find the photograph collection of the Wereldmuseum Rotterdam by searching for 'WMR*' within the Nederlands Fotomuseum's collection database.